muzzley/blog-demo-rccar/README.md

 This Upstart script assumes this project is located at `/home/pi/muzzley/muzzcar`

+Also, keep in mind that the unix user that you'll use to run the app, must have write access to `/sys/class/gpio/*`.

 ## Running

 To run the program manually, run the following command:

     node muzzcar

+Once the app is running and successfully connects to [Muzzley](http://www.muzzley.com)'s servers, you'll see the Muzzley Activity information printed on your screen.

+    ...
+    activityId: 'abc123',
+    ...

+All you have to do now is to use that `activityId` to pair your iPhone or Android device (using the Muzzley mobile app) with the RC car.
+An instant later your smartphone will turn into a gamepad. _Ka-ching_!